keiichi44/PulpulakMap/README.md

 - **Real-time Data**: Powered by OpenStreetMap for up-to-date fountain locations

 ## 🛠️ Technology Stack
+**⚠️ Vibecode warning!
+The project has been totally vibecoded using Replit and has no code review at the moment!**

 ### Frontend
 - **React 18** with TypeScript for type-safe development